skewll/vue-vanta-revamp/README.md

 - **setupVanta(effect, options)**: Sets up Vanta.js with the specified effect and options.
 - **destroyVanta()**: Destroys the Vanta.js instance.
 - **changeOptions(newOptions)**: Changes the effect options.
-- **changeEffect(newEffect, newOptions)**: Changes the Vanta.js effect and/or options.
+- **changeEffect(newEffect, newOptions)**: Changes the Vanta.js effect and options.
 - **resizeEffect()**: Not entirely clear how this works yet, but it's available.

 ## Notes

+- I found inconsistent behavior when using the `changeEffect` method with certain Vanta.js effects.
+This may be an issue with the Vanta.js library itself.
-- If you need to completely destroy everything, you will need to manually delete the scripts from the DOM.
-The possible script IDs are 'p5', 'three', and `${effect}-vanta`.
+- If you want to completely destroy everything for some reasom, not just the background instace, you can delete the scripts from the DOM.
+The possible script IDs are 'p5', 'three', and the specific `${effect}-vanta` effect(s) you've intialized.